tonoi/stable_transaction/README.md

 These values configure Cosmos DB, the storage queue and Polygon contract used by `RedeemBundleApi` and `RedeemOrchestrator`.

+### User Authentication

+The backend exposes two additional endpoints for account management:

+- `POST /api/signup` creates a new user with JSON `{ "username": "alice", "password": "pw" }`.
+- `POST /api/signin` validates credentials and returns `{ "token": "<jwt>" }`.

+Use this JWT in the `Authorization` header when calling secured APIs such as `RedeemBundle`.

 =======
 ### Authenticator Service Sample